NeelayS/LIF_Neuron/README.md

 ## Q2

 - NN.ipynb: XOR/XNOR neural network in Numpy with one hidden layer
-- Trained on 10000 epochs with a learnig rate 0f 0.1
+- Trained on 10000 epochs with a learnig rate of 0.1